 Recently, I finished the latest revisions to my young adult manuscript after spending all fall putting it off even though I’d reduced my time at work to 25% specifically to have more hours for writing.
-The energy and motivation came to woman-writing-1898me only after I was hired for a very demanding, new job, starting January 1.
+The energy and motivation came to me only after I was hired for a very demanding, new job, starting January 1.

 I guess I’d been discouraged.
 The hardest part about writing this story, and the reason I’m doing it, is that it’s true, not word-for-word true, but all of the events actually happened.
 It’s the story of a fictional, 14-year-old Armenian boy, named Arakel, caught up in the genocide 100 years ago in the Ottoman Empire.
 It’s not about any member of my family, but I feel I owe it to all of the people who suffered or died in the genocide to convey what they went through.